WRITTEN PROJECTS FOR MAGIC, RELIGION AND WITCHCRAFT

 Your report must be typed (using a computer), double-spaced on 8 1/2 x 11" white paper and stapled on the left-hand comer.
-Your report should have standard margins and contain three-four pages of written text.
-Except for the ESSAY the use of outside sources is not required, but if you do draw from publications, include a bibliography and footnotes.
+Your report should have standard margins and contain two-three pages of written text.
+The use of outside sources is not required, but if you do draw from publications, include a bibliography and footnotes.

 For this assignment conduct an interview someone else whose background is different from your own and then reflect on the differences between how spirituality is expressed in their life as compared to your own.
 Topics to address: